Trooper applications will be accepted in September. Dates will be posted on the Patrol’s website once they are finalized.

-- Health and Life Insurance Group Benefits: Troopers become eligible for the insurance plan when they are sworn in with the Highway Patrol.
+- Health and Life Insurance Group Benefits: Troopers become eligible for the insurance plan when they are hired with the Highway Patrol.
 The State of Montana has developed a comprehensive group insurance benefits program including medical plan options with prescription drug and vision exam coverage, dental plan, an employee assistance program (EAP), life insurance options, flexible spending account options and long-term-care insurance.
-The state contribution covers the cost of a trooper’s “core” medical, dental and basic life insurance; troopers may get optional coverage for themselves or their eligible dependents at additional costs.
+The state contribution covers most of the cost of a trooper’s “core” medical, dental and basic life insurance; troopers may get optional coverage for themselves or their eligible dependents at additional costs.
 A health promotion program designed to reduce overall insurance costs by offering wellness and prevention classes and biennial health screening is also available.

 - Retirement Benefits: Troopers receive full retirement benefits following 20 years of service.